ryanxjhan/oldportforlio/Readme.markdown

 ### Summary

 An individual with an intelligence quotient of around 125, who has demostrated talents on multiple fields from music to logic.
-Constantly reflect on self and stay humble to learn from everyone.
-Has great respect for experts in fields such as economics and psychology.
+Constantly reflects on self and stays humble to learn from everyone.
+Seeking data science related internships.

-### Resume

 ### Contact